thkoch2001/tvlfyi_depot/tvix/castore/docs/verified-streaming.md

 tvix-castore uses BLAKE3 as a digest function, which internally uses a fixed chunksize of 1024 bytes.

-BLAKE3 is a tree hash where all left nodes fully populated, contrary to conventional serial hash functions.
+Like most hash functions, BLAKE3 can be used to create a Merkle tree.
 To be able to validate the hash of a node, one only needs the hash of the (2) children, if any.

 This means one only needs to the root digest to validate a construction, and lower levels of the tree can be omitted.